Evert–Navratilova rivalry

 Evert and Navratilova encountered each other most often on the faster court surfaces (grass and indoors), where Navratilova's offensive serve-and-volley style of play gave her the upper hand over Evert's counter-attacking baseline approach.
 Evert enjoyed more success in the rivalry on hard courts and especially on clay courts.
 Navratilova led Evert 10–5 on grass, 9–7 on outdoor hard courts, and 21–14 on indoor courts, but Evert led 11–3 on clay courts.
 Evert led their head-to-head in three-set match wins 15–14, but Navratilova led 29–22 in straight-set encounters.
 Navratilova was most dominant in encounters in majors, leading 14–8 overall and 10–4 in finals.
 Evert led their head-to-head for each of the first six years of their rivalry (1973–78), whereas Navratilova had the upper hand for each year in the rest of their rivalry (1979, 1981–88).

+Following their retirements, they became close friends.